Natixis Advisors L.P. Grows Position in Kansas City Southern (NYSE:KSU)

 Other hedge funds have also recently bought and sold shares of the company.
 Holocene Advisors LP bought a new position in Kansas City Southern in the first quarter valued at about $1,891,000.
 Maverick Capital Ltd. lifted its holdings in Kansas City Southern by 63.4% in the first quarter.
 Maverick Capital Ltd. now owns 6,692 shares of the transportation company’s stock valued at $1,766,000 after acquiring an additional 2,597 shares during the period.
 Mitsubishi UFJ Kokusai Asset Management Co.
 Ltd. lifted its holdings in Kansas City Southern by 12.2% in the second quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
 Ltd. now owns 33,931 shares of the transportation company’s stock valued at $9,615,000 after acquiring an additional 3,679 shares during the period.
 Thrivent Financial for Lutherans lifted its holdings in Kansas City Southern by 4.4% in the first quarter.
 Thrivent Financial for Lutherans now owns 271,324 shares of the transportation company’s stock valued at $71,608,000 after acquiring an additional 11,377 shares during the period.
 Finally, Arrowstreet Capital Limited Partnership bought a new position in Kansas City Southern in the first quarter valued at about $2,270,000.
 80.71% of the stock is currently owned by institutional investors.

 KSU has been the topic of a number of recent research reports.
-Raymond James lowered their target price on Kansas City Southern from $286.00 to $281.00 and set an “outperform” rating on the stock in a report on Thursday, July 15th.
-Loop Capital downgraded Kansas City Southern from a “buy” rating to a “hold” rating and set a $288.00 target price on the stock. in a report on Wednesday, September 1st.
-Citigroup downgraded Kansas City Southern from a “buy” rating to a “neutral” rating and raised their price objective for the stock from $275.00 to $305.00 in a research note on Tuesday, June 29th.
-Wolfe Research downgraded Kansas City Southern from an “outperform” rating to a “market perform” rating in a research note on Wednesday, September 15th.
-Finally, downgraded Kansas City Southern from a “buy” rating to a “neutral” rating and raised their price objective for the stock from $275.00 to $305.00 in a research note on Tuesday, June 29th.
+Citigroup downgraded Kansas City Southern from a “buy” rating to a “neutral” rating and increased their target price for the company from $275.00 to $305.00 in a report on Tuesday, June 29th.
+Raymond James decreased their price objective on Kansas City Southern from $286.00 to $281.00 and set an “outperform” rating on the stock in a research note on Thursday, July 15th.
+Loop Capital downgraded Kansas City Southern from a “buy” rating to a “hold” rating and set a $288.00 price objective on the stock. in a research note on Wednesday, September 1st.
+TheStreet downgraded Kansas City Southern from a “b” rating to a “c+” rating in a research note on Monday, August 16th.
+Finally, Wolfe Research downgraded Kansas City Southern from an “outperform” rating to a “market perform” rating in a research note on Wednesday, September 15th.
 One analyst has rated the stock with a sell rating, seven have assigned a hold rating and six have given a buy rating to the stock.
 According to MarketBeat.com, Kansas City Southern has an average rating of “Hold” and a consensus target price of $266.57.

 Kansas City Southern (NYSE:KSU) last issued its earnings results on Thursday, July 15th.
 The transportation company reported $2.06 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.15 by ($0.09).
 The business had revenue of $749.50 million for the quarter, compared to the consensus estimate of $749.06 million.
 Kansas City Southern had a net margin of 4.63% and a return on equity of 16.17%.
 The firm’s revenue for the quarter was up 36.8% compared to the same quarter last year.
 During the same period last year, the business posted $1.16 EPS.
 Equities research analysts predict that Kansas City Southern will post 8.84 earnings per share for the current year.